-Another substance that can support the eye health very well, is an adsorbing clay mineral like zeolite or bentonite .
+Another substance that can support the eye health very well, is an absorbing clay mineral like zeolite or bentonite.

-Thanks to their fine-pored surface structure, both healing earths can soak up poisons, heavy metals and metabolic waste like a sponge – in other words, those substances that have been released from the eye tissue by chlorophyll and all the other vital substances.
+Thanks to their fine-pored surface structure, both healing piles of earth can soak up poisons, heavy metals and metabolic waste like a sponge – in other words, those substances that have been released from the eye tissue by chlorophyll and all the other vital substances.

 So that the pollutants do not get back into the circulation, they are bound in the intestine by the healing earth and excreted with the stool.
-Not only clear eyes and a relaxed Vision are the consequences, but a total detoxified organism and consequently an increased all-round well-being.
+Not only clear eyes and a relaxed Vision are the consequences, but a total detoxified organism and consequently increased all-around well-being.